talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 2. Sign in with your Google account.

-3. Then, click "Remote Access" to check the status of your remote desktop.
+3. Then, click "Remote Access" to check the status of your remote desktop (make sure to refresh the page).

 4. If you see the status as "Online", click on the remote desktop to connect and enter the 6-digit PIN you set earlier.